 A client may terminate services for any reason by written notice within the first five (5) business days after signing the contract and receive a 100% refund of any fees paid without any cost or penalty.
 Thereafter, financial planning and investment management agreements may be terminated by the client by providing ten (10) day written notice to Wealth Watch, at which time a pro-rated fee refund to the client may be requested in writing and processed at the discretion of Wealth Watch.
 The written notice of termination and refund request must be sent to Wealth Watch Advisors, Inc., 8310 South Valley Highway, Suite 107, Englewood, CO 80112.
 Financial planning and investment management agreements may be terminated by Wealth Watch at any time with written notice to the client.
-Written notice to the client includes the welcome letter a client may receive directly from TD Retail to their address of record upon converting TD Institutional accounts to TD Retail accounts, which effectively terminates the investment management agreement.
+Written notice to the client may include the de-linking form required by Charles Schwab, and/or the welcome letter a client may receive directly from Charles Schwab Retail to their address of record upon converting Charles Schwab Institutional accounts to Charles Schwab Retail accounts, either of which effectively terminate the investment management agreement.
 See specific section on Retail account conversions for details.